nualagr/readnreviewed/README.md

 Other errors encountered:

-* Duplicate ID errors, particularly with regard to elements created within Jinja for loops.
+* Duplicate ID errors occurred with regard to elements created within Jinja for loops.
 The ID attributes were removed from these elements.

 * Missing opening div tags.
 These appeared when the closing div tags had been mistakenly placed outside the Jinja for loop or if statement.